galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 > {: .solution }
 {: .question}

-When the median quality is to a phred score of ~20, we should consider trimming the sequence at that point, since sequence with lower quality than that is likely to cause more problems than it fixes.
+When the median quality is below a phred score of ~20, we should consider trimming the sequence at that point, since sequence with lower quality than that is likely to cause more problems than it fixes.
 We will explain that process in the next section

 FastQC produces other diagnostic plots to assess sample quality.